 Step 3: Build a website.
 If you want a website, you need to select a host for your site.
 The host has the web servers that serve your site.
-It provides all the infrastructure to support your site, helps traffic reach your site and enables users to interact with your site.
+It provides all the infrastructure to support your site, help traffic reach your site, and enable users to interact with your site.
 Web hosts usually include the tools to help you build your website.

 - You can use domain forwarding to redirect traffic to an existing site.
 For instructions, see Domain forwarding

 - Many web hosting providers and online tools like Google Sites and Blogger allow you to use your domain as the address of your site.
 Explore the help center of your web host for instructions on using your own domain or a custom URL.

 Step 4: Set up email.
 If you want to have email addresses @ your domain, you have several choices:

 - Email forwarding lets you forward up to 100 email addresses @ your new domain to existing email addresses.
 For example, suppose you have just purchased “example.com” and you have an existing email account “email@example.com”.
 You can use email forwarding to create an address such as “firstname.lastname@example.org” that is automatically forwarded to email@example.com.

 - G Suite offers you email and full Google Docs implementations for each email account at your domain.
 See New to >G Suite?
 Learn the basics in the >G Suite help center

 - Your web host may offer a customized email solution.
 Check the help center for your web host.

 Step 5: Get the word out.
 To reach new customers on Google, try running an ad with AdWords Express.

 AdWords Express is an advertising product that helps customers discover your business through ads on Google Search and Google Maps.
 When people search for products or services that you offer, your ad can appear next to their search results.
 To learn more see Advertise your site with Google AdWords.